qtanmarc/microservices-demo/README.md

 # Components
 Following components will be part of the system:

- 1. **Service registry (Eureka)**: where all services will register themselves
+ 1. **Service registry (Eureka)**: where all services will register themselves 2.
- 2. **Config server (Spring Cloud config)**: where all services will take their configuration from.
+ 3. **Config server (Spring Cloud config)**: where all services will take their configuration from.
-	 Config server will keep configuration files in GIT repository
+ -  Config server will keep configuration files in GIT repository
- 3. **User service**: using this one the new users will register
+ 4. **User service**: using this one the new users will register
  - On  every new registration, the User Service will send a message “USER_REGISTERED” to **the message broker (Kafka)**
  5. **Email Service**
+ - On “USER_REGISTERED” message received the Email Service will send a confirmation email to the new user.

 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.